Syssos/Go_Shell/README.md

   <img src="https://raw.githubusercontent.com/Syssos/Go_Shell/main/settings/images/Shell.PNG" alt="Go Shell img"/>
 </p>

-### Core Commads
+### Core Commands
-The help command is designed to work with every command the loop has access to.

 Each command has a Usage() method which is called when help is ran.
 To use this feature use the command help followed by the command you need help with.

+### help
+The help command is designed to work with every command the loop has access to.

 ```
 $ help ls